wp-plugins/wppizza/readme.txt

 == Description ==

+- **Conceived for Pizza Delivery Businesses, but flexible enough to serve any restaurant type.**

 - Maintain your restaurant menu online and accept cash on delivery orders.

 - Set categories, multiple prices per item and descriptions.

 - Conceived for Pizza Delivery Businesses, but flexible enough to serve any type of restaurant.